patrickkempff/environment-setup/README.md

 # Enviroment Setup

 A modulair approach to initialize a (development) environment.
 Some plugins like homebrew, iterm and quicklook will only work on osx.
-It is possible to disable them in the [enviroment.conf](enviroment.conf) file.
+It is possible to disable them in the [environment.conf](environment.conf) file.

 The goal of this approach is to make it easy to custimize and creation of custom plugins.